mattmysell/object_detection_demo/README.md

 - Google Colab => running GPU intensive tasks via a web browser, for our custom training
 - Ultralytics => framework for creating, training and running machine learning models
 - Openvino => optimising and running machine learning models
-- Tensorflow => used for sampling how to perform batching of object detection in many images
+- Tensorflow => end to end platform for machine learning, only used for sampling how to perform batching object detection for many images

 ## Applying Machine Learning for Obect Detection